TYPESCRIPT

 type Result = GetReturn<() => number>; // number

-You can extract the item type from an array type using conditional types:
+To extract the item type from an array or tuple, use infer with a conditional type:

 type ItemType<T> = T extends Array<infer U> ?
 U : never;